ihatecsv/ControlStadia/README.md

 ## Disclaimer
-ControlStadia is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Stadia, Google LLC, Alphabet Inc., or any of their subsidiaries or affiliates.
+ControlStadia is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Stadia, Google LLC, Alphabet Inc., Xbox Cloud, Xbox, Microsoft or any of their subsidiaries or affiliates.